gregory-ledenev/Vert.x-EasyRouting/README.md

 }
 ```

-You can request a scheme for the JSON-RPC module by sending a simple `GET`
+You can request a scheme for the JSON-RPC app or module by sending a simple `GET`
-request to the module's path.
+request to the endpoint.
 By default, schema discovery is turned off for
 security reasons, but you can enable it by specifying the `provideScheme = true`
 for an `@Rpc` annotation
 ```java
 @Rpc(path = "/api/jsonrpc/test" , provideScheme = true)